sgovindaswamy/Projects-R-/Survival_analysis/README.md

 ## SURVIVAL ANALYSIS

 # Kaplan Meier Curves
 This is parametric model which assumes that the underlying data distribution or the statistic is normally distributed.
 This is a time-event analysis technique.
 It analyzes the probability of occurrence of event over time. y-lab denotes the probability of event of interest to occur while x-lab denotes time.
 The curves begins at the highest probability of 1 and drops down stepwise at the occurence of an event ( For example, a patient leaving the cohort, deadth and so on ).
+We have analysed "Overall Survival status VS Overall Survival months"

 Advantages